zio/zio/docs/howto/use_modules_and_layers.md

  - `ZLayer.fromAcquireRelease` for a layer based on resource acquisition/release.
 The idea is the same as `ZManaged`
  - `ZLayer.fromServices` to build a layer from a number of required services

-Where it makes sense, these methods have also variants to build a service effecfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).
+Where it makes sense, these methods have also variants to build a service effectfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).

 We can compose `layerA` and `layerB`  _horizontally_ to build a layer that has the requirements of both layers, to provide the capabilities of both layers, through `layerA ++ layerB`